bhnord/activities/events.md

 Every Friday is our weekly Boston Queer Club Event!

-### Coffee + Crafts

-Join us every Sunday from 1pm-4pm for Coffee+Crafts!

 ### Som Winter Farmers Market

 15th SeasonSeason 2024-2025November 2nd, 2024 -April 12th, 2025, except 11/30, 12/28  Saturdays, 9:30 am - 1:30 pmThe Center for the Arts at the Armory is proud to offer a weekly winter market with 71+ local food vendors with the best locally grown and regionally produced foods, including fresh produce, cheese, eggs, meats, fish, breads, tamales, pastries, chocolate, skincare products, and more.

-### DOT Winter Farmers Mkt

-Organized by the Codman Square Health Center, BOLD Teens, and the Codman Square Neighborhood Council, the Dorchester Winter Farmers Market is the only winter market in Dorchester and is a great place to buy farm fresh produce, baked goods, meat, specialty foods from local producers, art, and craft items.
+### Live Music @ Remnant Satellite

+Catch some tunes, vibes, and drinks with us!

 ### 30+ Trivia Nights in Boston

 A little friendly competition can be good for you.

+### Rozzie Winter Farmers Mkt

+Roslindale Village Main Street is thrilled to announce the return of its Winter Farmers Market for another season!

 ### Karaoke @ Sidebar